 Board members bring a mix of experience, skills, and connections to your company.
 They may have worked in your industry and certainly see the value in your idea.
-It’s possible they worked for a competitor or potential partner and can offer you industry insight, giving you a market advantage.
+It’s possible they worked for a competitor or potential colleague and can offer you industry insight, giving you a market advantage.
 Who they know is an important factor; board members should be able to connect you with other investors, advisors, and resources to support your business.

 What is an Independent Director?